laffra/simple-serverless/README.md

     def cleanup(addresses):
         return filter(None, addresses)

-The _sort_ function is executed in sequentially, in the current thread, on all the collated results from the previous step in the pipeline:
+The _sort_ function is executed sequentially, in the current thread, on all the collated results from the previous step in the pipeline:

     @serverless.sequential